Estelope/FurEver/capstone-proposal.md

 location search bar:

-petCard:
+petCard: or api data pagination

 Displays animal information and image(s).
 Swipeable left or right to indicate interest or pass.

-CardStack:

-Manages the stack of UserCards.
+Manages the stack of UserCards. (store control data in higher component??)
 Animations for card swiping.

 Profile: